Andrew Bertie: Early career

 Bertie was born in London as the elder son of Hon.
 James Bertie (youngest son of the 7th Earl of Abingdon) and Lady Jean Crichton-Stuart (daughter of the 4th Marquess of Bute).

-He was the fifth cousin once removed of Queen Elizabeth II, by common descent from King George III and his wife Charlotte Sophia.
+He was the fifth cousin once removed of Queen Elizabeth II, by common descent from King George III and his wife Queen Charlotte Sophia.

-He was educated at the English Roman Catholic public school, Ampleforth College, and graduated in Modern History from Christ Church, Oxford.
+He was educated at the English Catholic public school, Ampleforth College, and graduated in Modern History from Christ Church, Oxford.
 He also attended the School of Oriental and African Studies of the University of London.
 From 1948 to 1950, he carried out military service in the Scots Guards, becoming a commissioned officer in 1949.
-After a short experience in the commercial sector, he taught modern languages (particularly French, and Spanish but also German, Dutch, Tibetan and Maltese) for twenty-three years at Worth School, a Benedictine public school in Sussex, England.
-He was a judo black belt and taught judo at Worth School.
+After a short experience in the commercial sector, he taught modern languages (particularly French and Spanish but also Russian, German, Dutch, Tibetan and Maltese) for twenty-three years at Worth School, a Benedictine public school in Sussex, England.
+One of his pupils there was Dominique, Prince and Count de La Rochefoucauld-Montbel, who would become Grand Hospitaller of the Order of Malta.
+Bertie was a judo black belt and taught judo at Worth School.